Background pattern

 This medication contains less than 1 mmol of sodium (23 mg) per tablet; it is essentially "sodium-free".

-3. How to Take Repaglinida Stada
+3. How to take Repaglinida Stada

-Follow exactly the administration instructions for this medication as indicated by your doctor or pharmacist.
-In case of doubt, consult your doctor or pharmacist again.
+Follow the administration instructions for this medication exactly as indicated by your doctor or pharmacist.
+If in doubt, consult your doctor or pharmacist again.

 Your doctor will calculate your dose.

-• Your dose may be adjusted by your doctor up to 4 mg, which should be taken just before or within 30 minutes before each main meal.
+• The dose may be adjusted by your doctor up to 4 mg, which should be taken just before or within 30 minutes before each main meal.
 The maximum recommended dose is 16 mg per day.

 Do not take more Repaglinida Stada than your doctor has recommended.